samuel-allan/FastProxyChecker/Version 1.1/README.md

 # Fast Proxy Checker Script
-*(Announcement): Version 1.2 has finally been released, and includes new features as well as fixes and performance updates*
+*(Short Notice 3/25/3016): Version 1.2 is available, and should be stable enough to use by the end of March.
+I recommend everyone in need of SOCKS proxy support to upgrade to version 1.2

 ## How to use
-The current latest and most feature-rich version is 1.2, although you are free to use version 1.1 if you don't need the new features.

-So, currently there are two ways to check proxies:
+Currently there are two ways to check proxies:
 - Check a specific proxy (IP:PORT)
 - Check a big list of proxies simultaneously (multi-threaded approach)